All Episodes

 Well, because we're doctors.

-And to me that means do no financial harm either.
+And to me, that means do no financial harm either.

-How is your business grown?
+How has your business grown?

 Let's talk about that part.